seankross/the-unix-workbench/docs/04-Working-with-Unix.md

 50      60     472 states.txt
 ```

-Makes sense that there are 50 lines, but it's interesting that there are 60
+It makes sense that there are 50 lines, but it's interesting that there are 60
 total words.
-Let's a take a peak at the beginning fo the file:
+Let's a take a peak at the beginning of the file:

 ```bash